jingerbread/p3_test_driver/docs/run_tests_from_wsl_centos7.rst

     # Twine is a utility for publishing Python packages on PyPI
     pip install twine

+    # Make sure you have the latest versions of setuptools and wheel installed:
+    python3.7 -m pip install --user --upgrade setuptools wheel

     # Generating distribution archives
     cd p3_test_driver && python setup.py sdist bdist_wheel
     # The tar.gz file is a source archive